kni-neu/website-6120/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Sometimes I have to wear a cone because I bite myself.
-These photos are artistically styled 2/3 + 1/3; they make wearing the cone less shameful.
+    Sometimes I have to wear a cone because I bite myself. <!-- These photos are artistically styled 2/3 + 1/3; they make wearing the cone less shameful.-->
 </div>

 <!--